 Inevitably, introducing any programme much sooner than originally anticipated proved challenging for both CABs and UKAS, but overall the experience has been a very positive one.
 By working closely with accredited organisations and taking their feedback on board, UKAS has been ironing out any creases, and introduced ongoing refinements to improve the effectiveness and experience of remote assessments for all.

 The Future and Returning to On-Site Assessment

 Whilst remote assessment remains UKAS’s primary approach at this time, the use of on-site assessments is possible but only in situations where a remote assessment is not possible or significantly inefficient.
 When restrictions are further lifted then more on-site assessment will be possible.
-However, we are unlikely to be conducting full assessments on-site for some time and it is likely that blended assessments (a mix of on-site and remote assessment) will become the ‘new normal’ for UKAS assessments in the future.
+However, it is likely that blended assessments (a mix of on-site and remote assessment) will become the ‘new normal’ for UKAS assessments in the future.

 What has become clear over recent months is that remote assessment is, in many cases, an effective tool for UKAS to confirm the ongoing competence and compliance of our customers.
 That said, there is a place for on-site assessment which in certain circumstances is the most effective and efficient approach.
 Therefore, UKAS is developing a risk evaluation approach to allow us to consider the risk presented by the CAB and design our assessment approach accordingly, varying the use of remote assessment and frequency of on-site assessment dependent on risk.
 This approach is planned to be trialed within a couple of areas of our business over 2021 prior to wider rollout in the future.